-Nominated for a Juno this week, a great blues disc featuring 3 of Western Canada’s best — Tim Williams (lead vocal on this track), with Kenny “Blues Boss” Wayne and Brandon Isaak.
+Nominated for a Juno this week, a great blues disc featuring three of western Canada’s best: Tim Williams, lead vocal on this track, with Kenny “Blues Boss” Wayne and Brandon Isaak.

 *This song is not available on Spotify.
 Listen to it here:

-Lynn Miles and Lynne Hanson are wonderful singer-songwriters on their own, and get even better when their lovelorn harmonies come together!
-This song off their latest release, Heartbreak Song for the Radio, is equally perfect for late-night highway drives as it to enjoy with a glass of wine at the end of the day.
+Lynn Miles and Lynne Hanson are wonderful singer-songwriters, each on their own, and get even better when their lovelorn harmonies come together.
+This song from their latest release, Heartbreak Song for the Radio, is equally perfect for late-night highway drives as it to enjoy with a glass of wine at the end of the day.

-Mark Antonelli— Michael Slattery (tenor) / La Nef, “An Evening Hymn by Henry Purcell”
+Mark Antonelli: Michael Slattery & La Nef, “An Evening Hymn”, from The People’s Purcell

 *This song is not available on Spotify.